kstopa/bikepixel/README.md

 # BikePixels

-NeoMatrix with Arduino for a rear bicycle light with custom images and effects to ride safty by night.
+Neo Pixel Matrix with Arduino for a rear and fron bicycle light with custom images and effects to ride safly by night.

+As it name indicates the Rear version is intended to be installed in the back part of the bike.
+You can attach it to a backback, the seat or attached to the bike structure.

+## Bike Pixel Front

+By now the front version is the more advanced as it includes built-in battery and 3D printed case so it is easier to ensamble.
+Appart from the design it also varies in functionallities as it only include mode and color button.
+So all the effects (blink, heart beat, etc) are integrated as modes.
+Also default colors are intended to be used for front lights (white, yellow, light blue, etc.) altough you can still set up to almost any color you want.

-## Components
+### Components

-To build your own Bike Pixel you should have all the elements listed bellow:
+To build your own Front version of a Bike Pixel you will need all the components that are listed bellow:

-* Arduino Nano (or any other Ardiuno or compatible board);
+* 1 x Arduino Pro Mini with USB;
 * 1 x NeoPixel 8x8 matrix (flexible version recommended);
 * 3 x touch switches;
+* 1 x SMDF on off switch
+* 2 x 10 kΩ resistence;
+* 1 x 470 Ω resistence;
+* 1 x button and connection PCB;
+* 1 x TP5100 charging module;
+* 1 x USB micro B module (to be integrated in the PCB in the future);
+* 2 x LiPo batteries (max 30x30x6mm);
+* 1 x 3D printed case (made of 3 elements);
+* 1 x esparadrapo belt;
+* wires and soldering stuff.

+### Case

+The case is designed to be 3D printed.
+All parts are designed using FreeCAD and STL production files are also included.
+It is composed by 3 pieces:

+* main body of the case, that can be printed as you wish;
+* a helper inner structure to hold the USB micro module and the TP5100 module;
+* a top cover that should be printed using a transparend PLA or cut in 1mm plexi.

+### PCB

+The PCB encapsulates the buttons and manage connections between the the Arduino board and the different modules.
+Its desing is shown belllow:

+### Code

+Arduino code can be found at the front/src folder.
+To build it chech the build section.

+### Assambly

+The main schematic to connect all the elements it is shown bellow.

+The first step is to get the button PCB and sold in all the buttons and the resistences.
+Then we can procede to start soldering all the connection between the fron the arduino board to the matrix and the TP5100 module.

+## Bike Pixel Rear

+### Components

+To build your own Bike Pixel Rear you should have all the elements listed bellow:

+* Arduino Nano (or any other Ardiuno or compatible board);
+* 1 x NeoPixel 4x4 matrix (30x30x3mm);
+* 3 x touch switches;
 * 3 x 10 kΩ resistence;
 * 1 x 470 Ω resistence;
-* 1 x 1000 uf/6.3V capacitator;
+* 1 x 1000 uf/6.3V capacitator (recommended but not used);
-* 1 x 6 AAA battery holder (but you can try any other power source like a smartphone external battery);
+* 1 x 6 AAA battery holder (but you can try any other power source like a power bank);
 * 1 x on\off botton (optional if your battery holder have one built-in);
 * 9 x 1.6M screws with a length of 10 or 12 mm and nuts.
 * 4 x 1.6M screws with a length of 4 mm and nuts.